 Alexis Losie BA’09.
 Photo: Trevor Hopkin, U of R Photograhy

-Losie had just graduated high school, and later as a U of R student she became an Owl regular.
+Losie had just graduated from high school, and later as a U of R student, became an Owl regular.
 When The Owl moved into Riddell Centre in 1997, Brent Caron hired and trained her to work in the new bar.
 Eventually, she succeeded him, managing the Owl until 2014.

 When designing Owl 2.0, live music was a priority, says Losie.
 “There was a full lighting rig and a sound system so big it caused noise complaints in the rest of the building.
 Both The Owl and Multi-Purpose Room hosted shows.”